rwxrob/boost/README.md

    1. Install Docker on a Mac
    1. Install Docker on Linux

-## Day 6, Run Linux Inside a Container
+## Day 6: Run Linux Inside a Container

 1. Run Your First Linux Container
+   1. Linux Distro Matters Less in Container World
       1. `docker run -it --rm ubuntu`
+      1. `docker run -it --rm fedora`
+      1. `docker run -it --rm archlinux`
+      1. `docker run -it --rm opensuse`
+      1. `docker run -it --rm nixos/nix`
+      1. `docker run -it --rm kalilinux/kali-rolling`
+      1. `docker run -it --rm blackarch/blackarch`
-1. Linux Distro Matters Less in Container World
+1. Run Rob's Workspace Linux Container
+   1. `docker run -it --rm rwxrob/workspace`
+   1. Workspace Means *Not* Optimized
 1. Use Docker Basic Commands
    1. Use Docker Pull
    1. Use Docker Run
    1. Use Docker Start
-   1. Use Docker Attach
+   1. Use Docker Attach and Detach `Ctrl-pq`
    1. Use Docker Stop
    1. Use Docker Remove
 1. Don't Worry About Dockerfile and Compose (For Now)

-## Learn to Use Linux from Terminal Command Line
+## Day 7: Start Using the Linux Terminal Command Line

+1. Book (free): The Linux Command Line, William Shotts
+1. History and Value of Command Line Interfaces
-1. Navigate the Bash Command Line Interface
+1. Every Command Line Entered is a Line of Shell Code
+1. Use Bash, Don't Play the Shell Game (For Now)
+   1. Interactive Shell is Not Same as Shell Scripting
+   1. Why Bash and Not Zsh, Fish, or Whatever?
-   1. Use Bash Tab Completion
+   1. Use Consistent Supported Bash Tab Completion
+1. Get Your Bearings and Recognize Value of CLI
-   1. Use the `man` Command
+   1. Use `man` Command to Get Help
-   1. Use the `ls` Command
+   1. Use `ls` Command to List Files and Directories
-   1. Use the `cd` Command
+   1. Use `cd` Command to Change Directories
-   1. Use the `pwd` Command
+   1. Use `pwd` Command to Show Working Directory
+   1. Use `clear` to Clear Screen (and Alternatives)
+   1. Use `cal` to View Calendar
+   1. Use `date` to View Dates and Times
+   1. Use `bc` to Do Math
+   1. Use `ps` and/or `top` to See Running Processes
+1. Create, Move, Rename, Remove, and Link to Stuff
+   1. Understand the Linux File System
+   1. "I do not think that word means what you think it means."
+   1. Use `mkdir` to Make a New Directory
+   1. Use `rmdir` to Remove an Empty Directory
+   1. Use `touch` to Make a New File (or Update Timestamp)
+   1. Use `mv` to Move or Rename a File or Directory
+   1. Use `cp` to Copy a File or Directory
+   1. Use `rm` to Remove a File or Directory
+   1. Use `ln` to Link to a File or Directory
+      1. What is the difference between hard and soft link?
+      1. Used `ln` for Multicall Executables (BusyBox)
+1. View and Edit Files Without a Text Editor
+   1. Understand *Basic* UNIX Pipes and Redirection
+      1. Use `|` Pipe Operator
+      1. Use `>` Write File Redirect Operator
+      1. Use `>>` Append to File Redirect Operator
+      1. Use `<` File Input Redirect Operator
+      1. Use `<<` "Here" Document Operator
+      1. But Wait, There's More
+      1. Understand Standard Input, Output, and Error
+   1. Use `echo` to Print Stuff
+   1. Use `cat` to View or Concatenate Stuff
+      1. Never `cat` to a Pipe!
+1. Find Stuff In and Out of Files
+   1. Use `grep` to Find Lines of a File
+   1. Use `find` to Find Anything
+1. There's So Much More
+   1. Use `ssh` to Make Secure Remote Connections
+   1. Use `scp` to Copy Remote Files Securely
+   1. Use `sftp` When You *Must* Use FTP

+## Day 8: Basic Linux System Administration

+1. Create and Manage Users and Groups
+   1. Use `adduser` and `useradd` to Create User
+1. Understand UNIX File and Directory Ownership and Permissions
+   1. Use `chmod` to Change Permissions
+   1. Use `chown` to Change Owner (and Group)
+   1. Use `chgrp` to Change Group
-1. Manage Software Packages
+1. Manage Software Packages from Command Line
    1. Which Package Manager Should I Use?
    1. Use `apt update`
+   1. Use `apt search`
    1. Use `apt install`
    1. Use `apt remove`
-1. Create, Move, Rename, and Remove Files

-1. History and Value of Command Line Interfaces
-1. Use Bash, Don't Play the Shell Game (For Now)

-1. Edit Text Files with Vim
+## Day 9: Edit Files *Simply* with Raw Vi and Vim

 1. Why Vim and Not NeoVim/Emacs/Nano/VSCode?
 1. Restore Esc Key to Its Original Keyboard Home
 1. Do the Vim Tutorial (`vimtutor`)
 1. Appreciate the Difference Between Vi and Vim
+1. Start with a Solid and Safe Vim Configuration (`.vimrc`)
+   1. Complex `.vimrc` Coverage is *Not* for Beginners
 1. Extend Vim as God Intended (With the Shell)
-   1. Start with a Solid and Safe Vim Configuration (`.vimrc`)
-   1. Extend Vim with Plug
+1. Extend Vim with Plug for Syntax and Specifics
 1. Don't Use Vim Pane Splitting (Use TMUX Instead)
 1. Set Vi Mode in Shell (`set -o vi`)

-1. Manage Screen and State with Multiplexers
+## Day 10: Manage Screen and State with Screen and TMUX

 1. Any Window Manager Will Do
 1. Screen, the One that Started It All
 1. TMUX, a Modern Multiplexer
 1. Cut and Paste with TMUX Buffers
 1. Customize and Extend TMUX (`.tmuxrc`)

-1. Use a Terminal Web Browser
+## Day 11: Use Terminal for Fastest Possible Web Research

 1. Why Browse the Web from the Terminal?
 1. Pick a Terminal Web Browser for You
-   1. Install and Configure `w3m`
+1. Use and Configure `w3m` Text Web Browser
-   1. Install and Configure `lynx`
+1. Use and Configure `lynx` Text Web Browser
 1. Turn Shell History Into Search History
+1. Use `curl` to Fetch Files and More

+## Day 12: Your Commands *Are* Code, *Basic* Shell Scripting (Part I)

 1. Learn Basic POSIX Shell Scripting (It's Not Hard)

+## Day 13: *Basic* Shell Scripting (Part II)

+## Day 14: *Basic* Shell Scripting (Part III)

+1. Write Your Own Embedded Bash Tab Completion

+## Day 15: Customize Your Interactive Shell

 1. Customize Bash (`.bashrc`,`.profile`)
    1. Customize Your Bash Command Prompt
    1. Colorize Your Pager and `man` Pages
    1. Prefer Commands Over Aliases (Cuz Subprocs)

-1. Finding Anything on Your Computer with `find`
-1. Fetch Files and Debug with Curl
+## Day 14: Get On Git and GitHub

+1. Minimal Secure Shell Setup
 1. See What's Listening with `netstat -tulpn` and `nmap`
-1. Setup Secure Shell
 1. Setup Git and GitHub CLI
 1. Preserve Your Dotfiles on GitHub
 1. Create a Dotfiles Docker Image

-## Create and Manage Knowledge Content
+## Day 15: Create and Manage Knowledge Content

 1. Structure Data with YAML and JSON
 1. Query YAML and JSON with `yq` and `jq`